Banking & Finance

 The problem is that proprietary APIs require valuable technical resources, with dedicated teams to create and maintain them – and then work with third-party proprietary APIs.

-It’s in part for these reasons that, in North America, the emerging de facto standard is FDX (Financial Data Exchange) with 42 million consumer accounts on the FDX API and adoption growing at a very fast pace.
+It’s in part for these reasons that, in North America, the first CFPB-recognized open banking standard is FDX (Financial Data Exchange), with 94 million consumer accounts on the FDX API and adoption growing at a very fast pace.

-Whether you have a BaaS, Embedded Finance, or open banking strategy, your first step should be to adopt the FDX API standard, package your APIs into API products, then ditch your old-fashion dev portal to publish them on a modern digital enterprise marketplace that can sit on top of any of your API infrastructure and assets.
+Whether you have an open banking,BaaS , or embedded finance strategy, your first step should be to adopt the FDX API standard, package your APIs into API products, then ditch your old-fashion dev portal to publish them on a modern digital enterprise marketplace that can sit on top of any of your API infrastructure and assets.

-Let our experts help you do just that with your business strategy and guide you through your adoption of the FDX API standard.
+Let our experts help you with your business strategy and guide you through deployment.